St. Paul's Memorial Church (Staten Island)

 St. Paul's Memorial Church is an Anglo-Catholic Episcopal parish in New York City, New York located at 225 St. Paul's Avenue in the Stapleton area of Staten Island.
+The church reported 43 members in 2017 and 31 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $82,353 with average Sunday attendance (ASA) of 31 persons.
+This was a relative decrease on ASA of 43 reported in 2017.

+Building

 The historic church was built in 1866 of rough-faced, irregularly cut blocks of Staten Island trap rock with brownstone trim.
 It has buttressed side walls, a steeply pitched roof, and angled buttresses at the corners.
 The front side features a central rose window.
 An auxiliary chapel was added in 1889.
 The rectory is also built of trap rock with brownstone trim.

-It was added as "St. Paul's Memorial Church and Rectory" to the National Register of Historic Places in 1980.
+It was added to the National Register of Historic Places as "St. Paul's Memorial Church and Rectory" in 1980.